 STACK – STACK is a prepaid Mastercard that charges no foreign transaction fees.
 This is huge for Canadians since we finally have an option to withdraw money from ATMs without having to pay any additional fees outside of any fee that the ATM we’re using.
 What we pay is Mastercard’s mid-market rate at the time of the withdrawal so it really is the cheapest way to get cash in a foreign country.
 If you sign up using my referral link, you’ll get $5 when you activate your card.
 Note that you must click the link via your mobile device for it to work.

-ATMs – Local ATMs will almost always be the cheapest way to exchange money.
-Generally speaking, ATMs charge the spot rate plus about 2.5%.
-This extra charge is known as a foreign transaction fee and can’t be avoided.
+ATMs – Using local ATMs is one of the cheapest way to exchange money.
+Generally speaking, ATMs charge the spot rate plus about 2.5% -3.5%.
+This extra charge is known as a foreign transaction fee and can’t be avoided (check with your debit card provider for the exact fee).
 Your home bank and the specific machine you’re using may also charge you a one-time fee of up to $5 so that’s something to consider with your overall costs.
-The best way to exchange money while minimizing costs is to simply withdraw your daily limit or use an ATM that’s partners with your bank.
+The best way to exchange money while minimizing costs is to simply withdraw your daily limit or use an ATM that’s a partner with your bank.

 Banks – This may come as a surprise but exchanging money at any of the big banks in Canada is usually not a good idea.
 Unless you’re getting USD, banks charge a pretty premium when exchanging money.
 Their overall rates really aren’t that good and often you’ll need to order the currency in advance.